Frequently Asked Questions¶

 Q: How much trust do we place in Ursula, the proxy?¶

 Ursulas are “semi-trusted” in the sense that Alice must trust Ursula to revoke a policy once it expires or if instructed to do so (by Alice).
 Alice and Bob also trust Ursula to be responsive and perform the re-encryption correctly so that Bob can access the data.
-Importantly, Ursulas are not trusted with access to any underlying plaintext.
+Importantly, Ursulas are not trusted with access to any underlying plaintext or private keys.

 Q: How do we verify that Ursula has performed the re-encryption correctly?¶

-Every time an Ursula produces a re-encryption, she computes a zero-knowledge proof that proves that the re-encryption she just performed is correct, without disclosing any kind of secret information.
-This correctness proof is publicly verifiable, so in the event someone detects incorrect re-encryptions coming from an Ursula, these faulty proofs can be sent to a smart contract that will slash the stake associated with that Ursula.
+Every time Ursula produces a re-encryption result, she computes a zero-knowledge proof that proves that the re-encryption she just performed is correct, without disclosing any kind of secret information.
+This correctness proof is publicly verifiable, so if someone detects incorrect re-encryptions coming from an Ursula, these faulty proofs can be sent to a smart contract that will slash the stake associated with that Ursula.
 However, in a normal scenario, with Ursula working correctly, there’s no need for correctness proofs to be submitted on-chain.

 Q: How much trust do we place in Enrico?¶